 Tax regime Any registration requirements for tax purposes?
 No special registration is required for the members of a pension fund.
 Management companies must register with the tax authority and obtain a tax identification number (like any other company).
 Is tax paid on contributions?
 In general, contributions for private pension insurance are treated as part of an individual's taxable income.
 However, the first 38.94 euros per month of contributions are tax-exempt (adjusted each year in accordance with the growth of retail prices).
 An employer's contributions are deductible from its corporate tax liability.
 Are investment returns taxed?
 Investment returns are taxed when benefits are paid.
 Are benefits taxed?
 Benefits paid as a lump sum or in some other manner set out in the agreement with the member are subject to income tax payable by the member.
 Benefits secured by the purchase of an annuity from an insurance company are exempt from tax.
 Other incentives to contribute to plans?
 The first 38.94 euros per month of contributions are not only exempt from income tax but also from mandatory social contributions.
 Limits on benefits or contributions?
 There are no upper limits on benefits or contributions.
-Regulatory framework Regulatory framework Who is the regulator and what are its powers?
+Regulatory framework Who is the regulator and what are its powers?
 NBS supervises the work of the management companies by direct and indirect control.
 It can review the documents of the management companies and custody bank.
 In addition, NBS can: issue a warning; require the remedy of specified irregularities within a set period (that can not be shorter than 60 days); initiate procedures before competent bodies; withdraw consent regarding the appointment of members of the management company; and revoke the licence of the management company.
 The ministry in charge of labour and pension insurance (the "Ministry") supervises pension plans.
 There is an obligation to obtain approval from the Ministry to the initial pension plan agreement as well as for any amendments to the agreement or on termination of the pension plan.
-Who is the regulator and what are control.
-It can review the documents of the management companies and custody bank.
-In addition, NBS can: issue a warning; require the remedy of specified irregularities within a set period (that can not be shorter than 60 days); initiate procedures before competent bodies; withdraw consent regarding the appointment of members of the management company; and revoke the licence of the management company.
-The ministry in charge of labour and pension insurance (the "Ministry") supervises pension plans.
-There is an obligation to obtain approval from the Ministry to the initial pension plan agreement as well as for any amendments to
+How does it receive information?
+There is an obligation on the management companies to provide NBS with such reports and information as are required by law.
+NBS can also directly collect any required information by accessing the relevant documents at the premises of the management companies.